-7.4 magnitude earthquake off Gisborne felt widely in New Zealand
+7.4 magnitude earthquake off New Zealand east coast felt widely in Gisborne, Hawke's Bay, North Island - no tsunami threat

+A 7.4 earthquake has struck off the east coast of New Zealand and has been widely felt by thousands.

+Despite initial fears of a tsunami after the quake at 12.50am - and social media reports that some residents had moved to higher ground in some areas - officials later said there was no threat.

-A 7.4 magnitude earthquake off Gisborne's coast listed as "weak' by GeoNet NZ was felt in Hawke's Bay this morning.
+The earthquake, 710km northeast of Gisborne and 33km deep, was listed as "weak' by GeoNet NZ but was felt across much of the east coast including Hawke's Bay this morning.

+More than 8900 people - including residents in Napier, Hastings, Gisborne, Bay of Plenty and Wellington - registered feeling the quake at 12.50am.

+Herald readers across New Zealand - including Auckland, Coromandel and Christchurch -also reported feeling it.

-Hawke's Bay Civil Defence emergency management group issued an advisory shortly after to say there was no tsunami threat from the shake.
+The Civil Defence national emergency management agency issued an advisory shortly after to say it was reviewing any tsunami threat and advised residents in coastal areas to monitor media for updates, stay out of the water and stay off beaches, and not to go sightseeing.

+At 1.45am, it issued a statement saying: "Based on current information, the initial assessment is that the earthquake is unlikely to have caused a tsunami that will affect New Zealand."

+However, it said: "New Zealand coastal areas may experience strong and unusual currents and unpredictable surges at the shore."

 International media had initially reported a tsunami alert had been issued as part of the UNESCO/IOC Pacific Tsunami warning and mitigation system which said: "Hazardous tsunami waves from this earthquake are possible within 300km of the epicentre."